BallAerospace/COSMOS/README.md

 4. Click on the various tools to start experimenting with COSMOS!

-5. Follow the [documentation!wiki] to start developing your configuration.
+5. Follow the [Documentation](https://github.com/BallAerospace/COSMOS/wiki) to start developing your configuration.

 ## Contributing